 - Flight missions are undeterred by geography (oceans, swamps, mountains)

-- Multi-purpose (can be used for other purposes, ie: rescue efforts)
+- Multi-purpose (use for other purposes, ie: rescue efforts)

 - Flexible virtual infrastructure, responsive to ever changing threats

 - Drones also offer advantages across the full ISR framework from early detection to realtime feedback during execution

 Border security is another version of perimeter security which an active barrier or fortification around a defined area to prevent intrusion.
 It often comprises of hardware and software that generally include human guards, cameras, motion sensors, physical barriers, spot lights, and a command center.